Basel trams stop crossing French border at night after attacks

-Trams will no longer cross the border from the Swiss city of Basel into France after dark following a series of attacks against tram drivers.
+Trams will no longer cross the border after dark on a line from the Swiss city of Basel into France following a series of attacks against tram drivers.

-The number three tram line of the Basel City public transport system (BVB) has connected Basel with the neighbouring French city of St-Louis since December 2017.
+The number three tram line of the Basel City public transport system (BVB) has connected Basel with the neighbouring French commune of St-Louis since December 2017.

-The trams have been targeted on several occasions by people throwing stones and using laser pointers.
+The trams on this line have been targeted on several occasions in France by people throwing stones and using laser pointers.
 Security agents started accompanying the trams on the French side last November.

 Laser pointer attacks against two drivers last month proved the last straw, pushing the BVB to decide that the Basel trams will no longer circulate in France after 8pm.
 This is to ensure the safety of staff and passengers.